DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 monopolies and their alternatives.
 No. 8. *Institute of Network Cultures*, 2013.

-J. A. Hall, N. Park, H. Song and M. J. Cody, ‘Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.’
+J. A. Hall, N. Park, H. Song and M. J. Cody, 'Strategic misrepresentation in online dating: The effects of gender, self-monitoring, and personality traits.'
 Journal of Social and Personal Relationships, 27(1), (2010): 117-135.J.
-T. Hancock and C. L. Toma, ‘Putting your best face forward: The accuracy of online dating photographs.’ *Journal of Communication*, 59(2), (2009): 367-386.
+T. Hancock and C. L. Toma, 'Putting your best face forward: The accuracy of online dating photographs.' *Journal of Communication*, 59(2), (2009): 367-386.

 Hancock, Jeffrey T., Catalina Toma, and Nicole Ellison.
-‘The truth about lying in online dating profiles.’ *Proceedings of the SIGCHI conference on Human factors in computing systems*.
+'The truth about lying in online dating profiles.' *Proceedings of the SIGCHI conference on Human factors in computing systems*.
 ACM, 2007.

-G. J. Hitsch, A. Hortaçsu and D. Ariely, ‘What makes you click: An empirical analysis of online dating.’
+G. J. Hitsch, A. Hortaçsu and D. Ariely, 'What makes you click: An empirical analysis of online dating.'
 2005 Meeting Papers (Vol. 207).
 *Society for Economic Dynamics*.
 (2005).

 Hitsch, Günter J., Ali Hortaçsu, and Dan Ariely.
-‘Matching and sorting in online dating.’ *The American Economic Review* (2010): 130-163.
+'Matching and sorting in online dating.' *The American Economic Review* (2010): 130-163.

-C. L. Hsu, and J. C. C. Lin, ‘Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.’ *Information & Management*, 45(1), (2008): 65-74.
+C. L. Hsu, and J. C. C. Lin, 'Acceptance of blog usage: The roles of technology acceptance, social influence and knowledge sharing motivation.' *Information & Management*, 45(1), (2008): 65-74.

 Irizarry, Robert.
-‘Self-efficacy and motivation effects on online psychology student retention.’ *Usdla Journal* 16.12 (2002): 55-64.
+'Self-efficacy and motivation effects on online psychology student retention.' *Usdla Journal* 16.12 (2002): 55-64.

 Juvonen, Jaana, and Elisheva F. Gross.
-‘Extending the school grounds?—Bullying experiences in cyberspace.’ *Journal of School health* 78.9 (2008): 496-505.
+'Extending the school grounds?—Bullying experiences in cyberspace.' *Journal of School health* 78.9 (2008): 496-505.

-L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, ‘The impact of emotionality and self-disclosure on online dating versus traditional dating.’ *Computers in Human Behavior*, 24(5), (2008): 2124-2157.
+L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, 'The impact of emotionality and self-disclosure on online dating versus traditional dating.' *Computers in Human Behavior*, 24(5), (2008): 2124-2157.

 Jessica M. Sautter, Rebecca M. Tippett and S. Philip Morgan.
-‘The Social Demography of Internet Dating in the United States.’ *Social Science Quarterly* 91.2 (2010): 554-575.
+'The Social Demography of Internet Dating in the United States.' *Social Science Quarterly* 91.2 (2010): 554-575.

-A. Vasalou and A. N. Joinson, ‘Me, myself and I: The role of interactional context on self-presentation through avatars.’ *Computers in Human Behavior*, 25(2), (2009): 510-520.
+A. Vasalou and A. N. Joinson, 'Me, myself and I: The role of interactional context on self-presentation through avatars.' *Computers in Human Behavior*, 25(2), (2009): 510-520.

 Treske, Andreas. *The inner life of video sphere*.
 Amsterdam: Institute of Network Cultures.
 2013.

 Toma, Catalina L., Jeffrey T. Hancock, and Nicole B. Ellison.
-‘Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.’ *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.
+'Separating fact from fiction: An examination of deceptive self-presentation in online dating profiles.' *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.

 S. Woolgar, (Ed.). *Virtual Society?: Technology, Cyberhole, Reality*.